The Pro Bono Program requires all students enrolled to complete at least 30 hours of pro bono work in order to graduate.

 During the school year students can learn about specific opportunities that satisfy the Pro Bono Program at the Pro Bono Program Volunteer Fair, through the On Campus Summer Interviewing Program, as well as from announcements by law school staff and faculty of special projects.

-The Career Services Office recommends students attend the various Career Services Office programs offered throughout the year to network with the speakers and inquire about available placements within their organizations.
+The Career Services Office recommends that students attend the various Career Services Office programs offered throughout the year to network with the speakers and inquire about available placements within their organizations.